 So… Adaptive Icons

-An Adaptive Icon is made up of two layers, a foreground and background, both of 108x108 dp.
-Ideally these two layers should be vector assets, but they can also be PNGs.
-The downside of using PNGs is that you will need to provide at least 4 different PNGs per each density (mdpi to xxhdpi) for each layer (8 PNGs in total).
-With vector assets you will only need two files which will save you a lot of space.
+An Adaptive Icon is made up of two layers, foreground, and background, both of 108x108 dp.
+Ideally, these two layers should be vector assets, but they can also be PNGs.
+The downside of using PNGs is that you will need to provide at least 4 different PNGs per density (mdpi to xxhdpi) for each layer (8 PNGs in total).
+With vector assets, you will only need two files which will save you a lot of space.

 Basically, Android will apply a mask to both layers and clip an area around your icon.
 Different OEMs will apply different shapes of masks.
 You need to have in mind that because of the applied mask you will need to put your icon in a safe area that is around 33dp from the center of the icon.

 Adaptive icons support a variety of masks which vary from one device to another.
 Source: developer.android.com

 How to create an Adaptive Icon?

 If you are a developer (with no design skills like myself) the short answer is to use the Asset Studio from Android Studio.
 Using Asset Studio is very easy, you can import both of your layers and the Asset Studio will generate the files for you.